PiWebswiss/Genesis/README.md

 ## Project Stages
-- I made a demo where you can use the model to recognize 5 different surgical instruments[here](https://piweb.ch/recognise-surgical-instruments/).
+- I made a demo where you can use the model to recognize 5 different surgical instruments [here](https://piweb.ch/recognise-surgical-instruments/).
 - I've trained several models in TensorFlow, PyTorch, and YOLOv5.
 For more info, check my code

 <!-- __The Project is still in R&D phase.__